elingles1/Vaccine_Project/README.md

 # Repo Navigation

 ├── Notebooks        <- Working notebooks.
-├── Data             <- Data Folder
-├── .gitignore
 ├── License
 ├── Final Notebook   <- Report Notebook
+├── README.md        <- The top-level README for developers using this project.